Preheat oven to 450F.

 - 8 large eggs

-- 3/4 cup water (If using Love My Buns with the best before date of Sept 26, 2019 or November 30, 2019, use HALF the recommended amount of water and use HOT water; different source of coconut flour has very different properties, apparently!)
+- 3/4 cup water (If using Love My Buns with the best before date of Sept 26, 2019, November 30, 2019, or February 20, 2020 use HALF the recommended amount of water, use HOT water, and let the mixture sit for a couple of minutes to thicken up before adding the vinegar or acid; different sources of coconut flour have very different properties, apparently!)

 - 1/3 cup oil of preference (coconut or avocado work)